Tanzania · The Map

 Coastal Tanzania

-Tropical islands with pristine beaches, coral reefs, and rich Swahili culture.
+Tropical islands with white beaches, coral reefs and deep Swahili culture.

 Zanzibar Island